easlice/bandcamp-downloader/README.md

 `secretstorage.exceptions.SecretServiceNotAvailableException: Environment variable DBUS_SESSION_BUS_ADDRESS is unset`

 Please either check your WSL dbus installation/configuration, or run the script nativity on windows.

+### "Unable to get key for cookie decryption" error, especially in Chrome

+There is currently an issue with [browser_cookie3](https://github.com/borisbabic/browser_cookie3).
+This has been reported within this repo [here](https://github.com/easlice/bandcamp-downloader/issues/17) and you can see the status of it upstream [here](https://github.com/borisbabic/browser_cookie3/issues/141).

 ## Manual Setup